gorodnitskiy/yet-another-lightning-hydra-template/README.md

 The template offers the following `Losses API`:

-- Loss config should contain `_target_` key with loss class name and other parameters which requires by loss.
+- Loss config should contain `_target_` key with loss class name and other parameters which are required by loss.
 - Parameter contains `weight` string in name will be wrapped by `torch.tensor` and cast to `torch.float` type before passing to loss due to requirements from most of the losses.